lechitho/InterviewPreparing/dotnet-coding-challenges/fizz-buzz-solid-dry-principles.md

 - For multiples of five, print "Buzz" instead of the number<br>
 - For multiples of both three and five, print "Fizz Buzz" instead of the number<br>

-should be apply SOLID and DRY principles to the program
+should apply SOLID and DRY principles to the program
 <br>

 ================================================================